This post may contain affiliate links. Please read my full disclosure

 (updated with new resources April 2019)

-Today you’re going to learn the simple steps to do online transcription and make a nice living from home.
+Today you’re going to learn the simple steps to become a transcriptionist and get jobs from home that pay big bucks.

-First, I’ll define ‘transcription’, ‘audio hours’ and ‘working hours’
+First, I’ll define ‘transcription’, ‘audio hours’, ‘audio files’ and ‘working hours’

 Then, I’ll tell you how much you can make doing online transcription.